Let’s debunk: 6 myths about the flu shot

 Myth #1: Flu shots don’t really work

-Facts: The flu vaccine reduces the risk of the illness by between 40% and 60%, according to the CDC.
+Facts: The flu vaccine reduces the risk of the illness by between 40% and 60%.
 The vaccine’s effectiveness depends on multiple factors, including the amount of time between vaccination and exposure to the disease, your age and health status.
-Additionally, the CDC says flu vaccinations benefit general public health, especially when the vaccine is well matched to viruses circulating in a given year.
+Additionally, flu vaccinations can help protect people around you, especially when the vaccine is well matched to viruses circulating in a given year.

 Myth #2: I got vaccinated last year, so I should be good for this year, too

 Facts: The flu virus changes each year, so flu vaccines change as well.
-Plus, the body’s immune response to a flu vaccine declines over time, which means a yearly vaccination is the best option for protection, according to the CDC.
+Plus, the body’s immune response to a flu vaccine declines over time, which is why the CDC advises yearly vaccination as the best option for protection.

 Myth #3: I exercise and eat healthy food, so I don’t need to get vaccinated